 Likens is best known for co-discovering acid rain in North America and identifying fossil fuel combustion as the cause of increasing precipitation acidity.
 This work has influenced governmental policy, particularly the Clean Air Act Amendments of 1990.

-Hubbard Brook is a National Science Foundation Long-Term Ecological Research site that has been continuously studied and monitored for over 50 years.
-Likens’ world-renowned work at the site examines the effects of air pollution and land use on watersheds.
+Hubbard Brook is a National Science Foundation research site that has been continuously studied and monitored for more than 50 years.
+Likens’ world-renowned work at the site examines the effects of air pollution and land use on watershed ecosystems.
 His studies at Mirror Lake in the Hubbard Brook Valley have advanced understanding of the importance of physical, chemical, and biological connections linking the lake with its watershed and airshed.

 Prior to founding Cary Institute of Ecosystem Studies, Likens served on the faculty of Cornell University (1969-1983), where he is now an Adjunct Professor.
 Likens also currently holds faculty positions at Yale and Rutgers Universities, SUNY Albany, and the University of Connecticut.
 He has been an advisor to two governors in New York State and one in New Hampshire, as well as one US President.

 Likens has served as President of the International Society of Theoretical and Applied Limnology, American Institute of Biological Sciences, Ecological Society of America, and American Society of Limnology and Oceanography.

 Ecologist Gene Likens’s quest to save America from acid rain started in New Hampshire, took him around the world, and led him Washington, DC.